bakery/baker-docs/intro/README.md

 # Baker

-Tell people what baker is and provide a short intro to this guide + a super fast quikstart (readme style) for peeps who want to get going right away
+Tell people what baker is and provide a short intro to this guide + a super fast quickstart (readme style) for peeps who want to get going right away